Meet Tio Jorge

 Professional Summary:

-• Founder Collaborative Parenting with Tio Jorge LLC
+Founder & Director, Collaborative Parenting with Tio Jorge LLC.

-• Founder Successful Co-Parenting Program (English) / Programa de Co-Paternidad Exitosa (Spanish)
+Founder of the Successful Co-Parenting Program and its Spanish Version: Programa de Co-Paternidad Exitosa.

-• Certified bilingual mediator and Family Law Mediator Skagit Superior Court
+Certified bilingual mediator and approved Family Law Mediator in Skagit Superior Court.

 OUR APPROACH TO CO-PARENTING